Starrheather1/Password-Generator/README.md

 ## Usage

 Click generate password to start.
 Then choose between the options in the pop-ups at the top.
-The options are ength, uppercase and/or lowercase, numbers, and special characters.
+The options are length, uppercase and/or lowercase, numbers, and special characters.
 Then your password will generate based on the parameters chosen.

 ## Credits